What Does it Take to Be a Cargo or Freight Agent?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 89,800 jobs for Cargo or Freight Agent in 2016.
+In 2016, there was an estimated number of 89,800 jobs in the United States for Cargo or Freight Agent.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,300 new jobs for Cargo or Freight Agent by 2026.
 The BLS estimates 8,600 yearly job openings in this field.

 The states with the most job growth for Cargo or Freight Agent are Utah, Georgia, and New Jersey.
 Watch out if you plan on working in Ohio, Tennessee, or Oklahoma.
 These states have the worst job growth for this type of profession.